Have You Got Game?

 There are a few ways you can learn how to hunt or enjoy a hunting experience in New Zealand as an overseas visitor.

-- Join a local hunting club Once you have settled down in a town or city in New Zealand, look up the local hunting clubs online.
-Chances are you will meet experienced hunters who can teach you some skills
+- Join a local hunting club – For those staying in New Zealand on a working holiday or an extended break, settle in a town or city in New Zealand and look up the local hunting clubs online.
+Chances are you will meet experienced hunters who can teach you some skills.

-- Do some WWOOFing If you are here on a working holiday, do some work for accommodation on a farm.
+- Do some WWOOFing – Again, if you are here on a working holiday, do some work for accommodation on a farm.
 Check out WWOOFing profiles that mention hunting and let your WWOOFing hosts know that you are easer to learn.
 Check out more about WWOOFing at Everything You Need to Know About WWOOFing in New Zealand

 Game Species in New Zealand